Soft Shut-in Drilling Definition & Lineup

-- Call supervisors and commence plotting a graph of shut in drill pipe pressure.
+- Call drilling supervisors and commence plotting a graph of shut-in drill pipe pressure.
 Check pit volume gain.

-Below, the soft shut-in procedure while tripping pipe:
+Below, is the soft shut-in procedure while tripping pipe:

 - If there is an indication of swabbing and the well flows during a flow check proceed as follows.